the-events-calendar/event-tickets/readme.txt

 = [4.9] TBD =

 * Fix - Adjust some permissions checks to ensure that RSVPs can be created by Subscriber-level users via the Community Tickets submission form [118598]
+* Language - 35 new strings added, 121 updated, 0 fuzzied, and 0 obsoleted

 = [4.8.4.1] 2018-11-21 =